Prentis Cobb Hale

 In 1936, he began his business career as a stock clerk working in the basement of the family business, Hale Bros.
 Stores.
 By 1948, he was the company's president.
-Hale Bros merged with Los Angeles-based Broadway Department Stores to form Broadway-Hale Stores Inc. He was chairman of the new company from 1950 to 1972.
-Edward W. Carter (1911-1996) succeeded Hale in the post, followed by Philip M. Hawley.
+Hale Bros merged with Los Angeles–based Broadway Department Stores to form Broadway-Hale Stores Inc. He was chairman of the new company from 1950 to 1972.
+Edward W. Carter (1911–1996) succeeded Hale in the post, followed by Philip M. Hawley.
 The company, later known as Carter Hawley Hale Stores Inc., owned the Emporium, Weinstock's and The Broadway, as well as Neiman-Marcus, prior to its two famous bankruptcies.

 He was also a vice president of the Bank of America and a member of the Bohemian Club.
 He died in San Francisco on February 16, 1996.

-He had four children with his first wife, Marialice Pat King Hale, who committed suicide in March 1969.
+He had four children with his first wife, Marialice King Hale, who died by suicide in March 1969.
 He later married Denise Minnelli, the former wife of director Vincente Minnelli.